 - 1. Select the Camera Type. - Press Refresh List or Full Discover to find new cameras, or update information on cameras already in the list. - 3.
 Check the IP Address box for changing the IP address of a camera. - 4.
 Select the Network Settings tab. - 5.
 Click Get Network Settings to download current settings. - 6.
-Click OK once the download completes. - 7.
+Click OK once the download complete. - 7.
 Enter the new IP address, Subnet Mask and Gateway and disable DHCP. - 8.
-Click Save Network Settings to upload new settings to the camera. - You can identify cameras by their MAC addresses.
-Find the MAC address printed on the camera label and packaging.
+Click Save Network Settings to upload new settings to the camera.